radgrad/docusaurus2/docs/overview/goals.md

 We can measure progress toward this goal by surveying students on their job opportunities, salary, and admission to graduate programs.
 We can also compare professional portfolios of our students prior to RadGrad and after introduction of RadGrad.

-## Improve other disciplines outside of computer science
+## Improve the degree experience for other disciplines

 Feedback from colleagues indicates that RadGrad can provide benefits to other disciplines outside of computer science.